Blacks at Microsoft Scholarship

 How to apply

-To apply for a BAM Scholarship, submit your application online through the link below by March 31st, 2021 11:59pm Pacific Time with the following items:
+To apply for a BAM Scholarship, you will be required to submit the following items:

 Microsoft BAM scholarships are funded and administered by Microsoft and cover up to 100 percent of recipients' tuition costs.
 Only students who are currently enrolled in a four-year college or university are eligible to apply for Microsoft College Scholarships.
 BAM Scholarships are funded and administered by members of the BAM (Blacks at Microsoft) organization and are renewable awards of US $5,000.
 Only high-school seniors are eligible to apply for a BAM Scholarship; scholarship recipients can apply to renew their scholarships for up to four years.